logo

 1-04-1903 In Montréal, more than 2000 longshoremen go on strike at the beginning of the shipping season in the port.
 Militia are called out, and crowds rally to support the strikers.
 After five weeks, they win union recognition and more pay. [more]

-6-04-1980 The Canadian Farmworkers Union holds its founding convention at Douglas College and delegates elect Raj Chouhan as CFU president.
-The CFU is Canada's first agricultural workers union. [more]
+6-04-1980 The Canadian Farmworkers Union holds its founding convention at Douglas College in Vancouver.
+Delegates elect Raj Chouhan as president of the CFU, Canada's first union of agricultural workers [more]

 8-04-1937 In Oshawa, Ontario, 4,000 workers go on strike at the General Motors plant for recognition of the United Auto Workers.
 They win major concessions, and the strike is often considered the birth of industrial unionism in Canada. [more]